About

 After spending years working in startups and corporate America, Matt desired to spend more time in nature.

-So he left it all behind, and now he spends a majority of his time outdoors, testing and reviewing camping gear, and sharing his love of the outdoors with his wife and kids.
+So he left it all behind, and now he spends a majority of his time outdoors, testing and reviewing camping gear, making review vidoes, and sharing his love of the outdoors with his wife and kids.

 Victoria Marks